InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: InternVLA-A1: Unified Understanding-Generation-Action Framework

+\textit{Token Compression}: to address the sequence length challenge, we implement a token compression mechanism.
+We apply a convolution layer with an $8 \times 8$ kernel to downsample the latent grid, reducing the representation of each image to $4 \times 4$ (16 tokens).
+Consequently, the input sequence for the 6 images (3 views $\times$ 2 timestamps) is compacted to just 96 tokens.
+These tokens are then passed through a projector to align with the transformer blocks' hidden dimension.
+Within the transformer blocks, tokens from the Generation Expert attend to both themselves and the Understanding Expert's tokens via a unified masked self-attention mechanism, utilizing the preceding Understanding Expert tokens as the KV cache.
+Subsequently, the processed tokens undergo parallel decoding to generate future images.

+\textit{Parallel Decoding}: following the transformer processing, the output remains a sequence of 96 tokens.
+We apply temporal average pooling along the time axis to aggregate information from the two timestamps, resulting in 48 tokens representing the three views (16 tokens per view).
+These tokens are processed by a projector and subsequently upsampled via a deconvolution layer back to a $32 \times 32$ grid.
+Finally, the COSMOS VAE decoder reconstructs the predicted future frames (corresponding to $t+15$).
+Notably, our approach avoids auto-regressive next-token prediction.
+Instead, we employ a single-forward parallel decoding strategy, generating all tokens for the future frames simultaneously.
+We find that this non-autoregressive approach is not only computationally efficient but also sufficient to provide effective visual guidance for the subsequent action execution.

-\textbf{Action Expert.} Conditioned on the language goal $l$, current observation $o_t$ (via prefix tokens $h_{\mathrm{und}}$), proprioception $q_t$, and the generation expert’s predicted latent tokens $\hat{z}_{t+m}$, the action expert predicts a target action chunk $\hat{a}_{t:t+k}$.
+\textbf{Action Expert.} Conditioned on the latent features produced by the understanding and generation experts, together with the proprioceptive state $q_t$, the action expert predicts a target action chunk $\hat{a}_{t:t+k}$.
 We adopt a flow matching objective to train the VLA model.

 \textbf{Attention Mechanism.} We implement a blockwise attention mask over the concatenated token streams of the understanding, generation, and action experts.
 A cumulative segment mask enforces a strict information flow understanding $\rightarrow$ generation $\rightarrow$ action: tokens in a later block can attend to all earlier blocks, while earlier blocks cannot attend forward.
-The prefix block (vision + language) is fully bidirectional.
-The generation block is also fully bidirectional and only receives Cosmos latent tokens from frames $t-m$ and $t$.
-The action block is split into a state token and action tokens: the state token attends only to itself and earlier blocks, while action tokens attend to the state and to each other.
+Within the transformer blocks of both the understanding and generation experts, the tokens are fully bidirectionally attended.
+The tokens processed by the action expert's transformer blocks are split into a state token and action tokens.
+The state token attends only to itself and the tokens from earlier blocks, while action tokens attend to the state token, previous block tokens, and each other.